T of C

 This edition has punctuation and some commentary (double-column) added.

-Although Cai Yong's Qin Cao apparently survives only in an 18th century copy, it was quoted enough in early sources that it is considered quite authentic.
-However, as can be seen from the above, there are inconsistencies both in the titles and in the accompanying explanations (or lack thereof).
+Although all these extended editions of Cai Yong's Qin Cao apparently survive only because of their varying Qing dynasty versions, beginning around 1800, Qin Cao was mentioned or quoted enough in early sources that all these later works are commonly attributed directly to him.
+However, as can be seen from the above, the inconsistencies both in the titles and in the accompanying explanations (or lack thereof) makes it impossible to know what Cai Yong himself actually wrote.

 (Return)